maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 title: How to make SvelteKit HMR work with Gitpod
 author: thilo
 published: 2022-01-30
-modified: 2022-03-07
+modified: 2022-04-25
 description:
-  SvelteKit HMR breaks when developing with Gitpod.
-This posts explains how to fix it.
-The solution applies to any container-based development environment.
+  SvelteKit HMR breaks when developing with a Gitpod workspace inside a browser.
+  This post explains how to fix this.
 category: web-development
 tags:
   - sveltekit